Hill: Beinn Eighe (Sail Mhor)

 Stuc a' Choire Dhuibh Bhig, Liathach:

 As I progressed along the track, I stopped several times to take photographs.
 Every hill in the Torridon area is great.
 Beinn Dearg falls just short of being a Munro but it is every bit as good as Beinn Alligin, Liathach and Beinn Eighe.
-Baosbheinn and Beinn an Eoin are equally superb as is the Graham, Beinn a' Chearchaill.
+Baosbheinn and Beinn an Eoin are equally superb as is the Fiona, Beinn a' Chearchaill.
 How could you not love Torridon!

 Looking towards Beinn Dearg: